denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 	// Process file
 }
 ```
 #### Scope of Try-with-Resources

- The resources created in the try clause are in scope only within the ``try`` block.
-This is another way to remember that the implicit ``finally`` runs before any catch/finally blocks that you code yourself.
-The implicit close has run already, and the resource is no longer available.
+ **==The resources created in the try clause are in scope only within the ``try`` block.
+This is another way to remember that the implicit ``finally`` runs before any catch/finally blocks that you code yourself.==** The implicit close has run already, and the resource is no longer available.

 ```java
 3: try (Scanner s = new Scanner(System.in)) {